-Growing garlic takes a fair amount of space in the garden and a good amount of patience.
-It is an unusual plant in the vegetable garden, because you have to wait almost a year after planting, to start enjoying it.
+Growing garlic takes a fair amount of space in the garden and no small amount of patience.
+It is an unusual plant in the vegetable garden because you have to wait almost a year after planting before you get to enjoy the fruits of your labor.
 But if you've grown it well, you could have fresh garlic all winter.

 Once the tops of your garlic plants start to die back, you know it’s time to harvest.

 Most of us plant our garlic in the fall and then sit back and wait.
 Growing garlic is an act of faith.
-As with most root vegetable, you won’t know how things are going until the moment of truth.
-At least potatoes let you peek around the edges and sneak a few baby potatoes early, and onions and radishes have the decency to poke their shoulders above ground
+As with most root vegetables, you won’t know how things are going until the moment of truth.
+By contrast, potatoes let you peek around the edges and sneak a few baby potatoes early, and onions and radishes have the decency to poke their shoulders above ground.

-To harvest your garlic, start preparing a few weeks early.
+Start preparing a few weeks before harvest time.
 When you see the leaves starting to decline, stop watering.
 Of course, this is impossible if it rains, but do the best you can.
 This dry spell will help to cure the garlic.

-When to dig your garlic is a judgment call, but basically it’s ready to dig when the lower leaves start to brown.
-About the only way to be sure is to actually dig a few bulbs and slice them in half.
+When to dig your garlic is a judgment call, but in general, it’s ready to dig when the lower leaves start to brown.
+The only way to be sure is to actually dig a few bulbs and slice them in half.
 If the cloves fill out the skins, it’s time.

 Harvesting too soon will result in smaller cloves that don’t store well.

-However leaving the bulbs in the ground too long causes the cloves to burst out of their skins, making them unstorable and open to disease.
+However, leaving the bulbs in the ground too long causes the cloves to burst out of their skins, making them unstorable and vulnerable to disease.

 Not all garlic varieties mature at the same time.
-Artichoke garlic matures first, then Rocamboles, Purple Stripes, Porcelains, and finally, Silverskins.
+Artichoke garlic matures first, then Rocamboles, followed by Purple Stripes, Porcelains, and, finally, Silverskins.

 How to Harvest Garlic

-You may have planted a small clove, but the bulb is now several inches deep with a strong root system.
+Always dig up your garlic; never try to pull it out of the ground.
+Keep in mind that while you may have planted a small clove, the bulb is now several inches deep with a strong root system.

 A garden fork works better than a shovel.
 The fork helps you loosen the soil and shake free the bulbs.
-You can use a shovel, but you might be tempted to get too close to the cloves and accidentally slice through it.
+You can use a shovel, but you might be tempted to get too close to the cloves and accidentally slice through them.
 A sliced bulb can still be used, but it can’t be stored.
-Even with a fork, start digging several inches away from the plant and gradually loosen the soil around the bulb.
-Don't underestimate the strength of the roots, to hold the garlic in place.
+Even when using a fork, start digging several inches away from the plant and gradually loosen the soil around the bulb.
+Don't underestimate the strength of the roots.

-- Allow the bulbs to cure, or dry, for three to four weeks in either a well-ventilated room or a dry, shady spot outside.
+Garlic should be cured, or dried, prior to keeping for use or long-term storage.
+Start by brushing off any soil clinging to the bulbs.
+Do not wash them off or get the bulbs wet.
+Leave the stalks and roots on the bulbs while they dry.
+Allow the bulbs to cure for three to four weeks in either a well-ventilated room or a dry, shady spot outside.
 Sunlight can change the flavor of fresh garlic.